SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 ![Preparing the Stack to send a message. %width=60&anchor=interpreterBeforeSend](figures/interpreter_send.pdf)

-#### Message Send Bytecodes
+### Message Send Bytecodes

 To illustrate how message send bytecodes work, let's examine the source code of bytecode `extSendBytecode`.
 The `extSendBytecode` bytecode is a two-byte bytecode implementing the general form of message sends.
-The first byte is the opcode of the instruction, the second byte encodes the literal index where to find selector in the highest 5 bits, and the number of arguments of the selector in the lowest 3 bits.
+The first byte is the opcode of the instruction, the second byte encodes the literal index where to find the selector in the highest 5 bits, and the number of arguments of the selector in the lowest 3 bits.

 After decoding the second byte and fetching the selector, the interpreter sets the interpreter variables `messageSelector` and `argumentCount`.
 The argument count is used to fetch the receiver: the receiver is on the stack, above the arguments, so it can be obtained using the expression `self stackValue: argumentCount`.